Christian Service

 Service Hour Requirements

 Please refer to the Diakonia Handbook for more detailed information on service hour requirements.
 During their Freshman, Sophomore, and Junior years, each student is required to have a total of 15 hours of service.
-These hours must be logged into x2Vol by the third Friday in April.
+These hours must be logged into Mobile Serve by the third Friday in April.
 Hours entered during the summer will count towards the next year’s requirements.
-Seniors must complete 15 hours during the Senior Service Project.
+Seniors must complete 15 hours during the Senior Servant Leader Project.

 All service must be for a non-profit organization and must meet a need in society.
 At least 10 of the required 15 hours must be “service to others” while up to five hours may be a “service to Savio”.